 - Background colors will be avoided since color schemes can create problems with legibility.

-- Multiple browser testing will be conducted on the current versions of all browsers composing at a minimum 3 percent of total usage on the site.
-Currently, these browsers include Internet Explorer versions 6 and higher, Firefox versions 1.5 and higher, and Safari.
+- Multiple browser testing will be conducted on the current versions of all vendor-supported browsers composing at a minimum 3 percent of total usage on the site.
+Currently, these browsers include Google Chrome 49+, Safari 8+, Internet Explorer 9+ and Firefox versions 46+.